Guardians vs. Yankees Player Props Betting Odds

-The New York Yankees host the Cleveland Guardians at Yankee Stadium on Monday at 7:05 PM ET.
-Those looking to place a player prop bet can find odds on Gleyber Torres, Jose Ramirez and others in this game.
+The New York Yankees host the Cleveland Guardians at Yankee Stadium on Tuesday at 7:05 PM ET.
+Those looking to place a player prop wager can find odds on Gleyber Torres, Jose Ramirez and others in this game.

 Bet on this matchup or its props with DraftKings!